 And on Wednesday, I read in the local news that a 24 year-old made a tragic decision when he jumped off a cliff while swimming with friends, and never resurfaced.
 Turns out, he grew up right down the street and attended school with my kids.
 His mom and I have been in the same Book Club for years.
 She, her husband and this boy’s younger brother are without question the nicest, kindest people on the planet.
 Just a few weeks later, one of my daughter’s longtime classmates chose to end his life.

 An infinite number of Crying faces, Praying Hands and lots of Heart emojis.

-No words can help, and no actions can heal the big hole in these families’ hearts and make some sense of these sad deaths of two young people.
+No words can help, and no actions can heal the big hole in these families’ hearts and make some sense of these sad deaths of three young people.

 This is being written for them, yet writing about it really doesn’t make me feel any better, either.

 This Changing of the Emoji Guard will hopefully shift back to its happier and more positive list as time goes on, but right now, it’s a tough period in this corner of the world.

 We now return to our regularly scheduled Blog, and hope that brighter, happier days lie ahead for everyone.

 We’ve said goodbye to our dog Puck.
 He was an English Black Labrador Retriever and lived a very, very long life.
 At 15 1/2 eventful years, he was off the age charts for his breed.

 He was a unique guy, as most labs seem to be.